the-commons-project/smart-health-card-verifier/README.md

 ## How to Contribute

 1. [Clone repo](#clone-the-repository) and create a new branch:

 ```bash
   $ git checkout https://gitlab.com/st-experiments/health-card-verifier-mobile.git -b name_for_new_branch
 ```

 2. Make changes and test
-3. Submit Merge Request with comprehensive description of changes
+3. Submit Pull Request with comprehensive description of changes

+## Authors and acknowledgement

+## License